#1431 - 1971 8c Antarctic Treaty

 In 1829, President Andrew Jackson invited his Postmaster General William T. Barry to join his Cabinet, giving the position an increase in prestige.
 And in 1872 it was officially elevated to Cabinet level.

-Then a major shakeup came in 1970.
+A major shakeup came in 1970.
 American postal workers felt their wages were too low, they didn’t get enough benefits, and their working conditions were unsafe.
-They were further upset to learn that Congress was raising postal worker wages by just 4%, while Congress’ pay would increase by 41%.
+They were further upset to learn that Congress was raising postal worker wages by just 5.4% (less than the rate of inflation), while Congress’s pay would increase by 41%.

 Some of these workers then assembled at a meeting of the National Association of Letter Carriers on March 17, 1970.
-They voted to strike.
-The strike began just after midnight.
-While the strike initially only took place in New York City, it eventually spread around the country and involved more than 210,000 postal workers.
+They voted to strike, with the strike beginning just after midnight.
+While the strike initially only took place in New York City, it eventually spread across the country and involved more than 210,000 postal workers.

 President Nixon then made a televised address ordering them back to work, but it only strengthened their resolve.
 It also led to more postal workers joining the strike and other government agencies threatening to strike if Nixon took legal action.
 Soon, America’s postal system ground to a halt and the stock market fell dramatically.
 Nixon once again addressed the nation asking the workers to come back.
-When they refused, the declared a state of emergency and activated 24,000 military personnel to take over distribution of the mail.
+When they refused, he declared a state of emergency and activated 24,000 military personnel to take over distribution of the mail, but without training they were largely ineffective.

-The strike ended after eight days and led to the creation of the Postal Reorganization Act.
-The Act abolished the U.S. Post Office Department and created the United States Postal Service, which would become a corporation-like independent agency of the federal government.
+The strike ended after eight days and resulted in an immediate 6% increase in wages.
+It also led to the creation of the Postal Reorganization Act, which increased wages a further 8%.
+Additionally, the Act abolished the US Post Office Department and created the United States Postal Service, which would become a corporation-like independent agency of the federal government.
+Plus it guaranteed the right for postal workers to unionize.
 Nixon signed the act into law on August 12, 1970, and it would go into effect on July 1, 1971.
 (You can read the act here.)

 Did you like this article?
 Click here to rate: